 This part specifies the threshold conditions for the tender and the criteria for establishing the quality score.

-The manner of submitting the answer for proving fulfillment of the threshold conditions and pronouncing the quality score are set forth in Section 5 below and in Part D – the answer booklet.
+The manner of submitting the answer for proving fulfillment of the threshold conditions and pronouncing the quality score are set forth in Section 17 below and in Part D – the answer booklet.

+For the avoidance of doubt, the bidder and the system shall fully comply with all threshold conditions listed below , failure to meet any of the threshold conditions will lead to disqualification of the bid.

-For the removal of doubt, it should be clarified that fulfillment of the threshold conditions is fulfillment of the material requirement set forth in this section, as opposed to submitting confirmations and documents aimed at proving fulfillment of the threshold conditions, which do not constitute a threshold condition in and of themselves.
+For the avoidance of doubt, it should be clarified that fulfillment of the threshold conditions is fulfillment of the material requirement set forth in this section, as opposed to submitting confirmations and documents aimed at proving fulfillment of the threshold conditions, which do not constitute a threshold condition in and of themselves.

 The bidder in the tender